 The Bank of New York Mellon SA/NV operates in England through its London branch at 160 Queen Victoria Street, London EC4V 4LA, UK, registered in England and Wales with numbers FC029379 and BR014361.
-The Bank of New York Mellon SA/NV, London branch is authorized by the ECB (address above) and subject to limited regulation by the FCA (address above) and the PRA (address above).
+The Bank of New York Mellon SA/NV, London branch is authorized by the ECB (address above) and is deemed authorised by the Prudential Regulation Authority (address above).
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation